 How do you keep it simple?
 What are your top tips for a low stress festive season?
 We can all learn from each other – so please share in the comments below!

-*If you’re receiving our Tuesday motivational newsletters – there’s no need to sign up.
-You’ll get a Seasonal Sanity Saver each Tuesday and Thursday in December until Christmas instead of your normal weekly newsletter.
+*If you’re receiving my Monday motivational newsletter – there’s no need to sign up.
+You’ll get a Seasonal Sanity Saver each Monday and Thursday in December until Christmas instead of your normal weekly newsletter.